Bright-Computing/bright-installer-ansible/playbooks/azure/README.md

 ```
 This will create all the needed resources for a basic non HA BCM deployments.

-Next, you can make use of the `prepare.yml` playbook to provisiong the software requirements for the Virtual machine using this command:
+Next, you can make use of the `prepare.yml` playbook to provision the software requirements for the Virtual machine using this command:

 ```sh
 $ ansible-playbook -i inventory/hosts prepare.yml
 ```

 Invoke the playbook and pass it an inventory file specifying a target `head_node` host.
-You need to update the [inventory file](./inventory/hosts) with the public IP address that is assigned during the execution of the `create_stack.yml` playbook.
+You need to update the [inventory file](./inventory/hosts) with the public IP address that is assigned during the execution of the `create_stack.yml` playbook (In case you created your Azure VM using `create_stack.yml` playbook).
 Set this IP address as the value of `ansible_host`, replacing the placeholder value of `host.example.com`.

 ```sh
 $ ansible-playbook -i inventory/hosts install.yml